Vegan Baking Articles Vegan Baking Guides Useful Vegan Baking Ingredients - Make sure you have these essentials!

 Egg Replacer PowderI use Egg Replacer Powder extensively in my baking to the point of where many other vegan bakers probably roll their eyes when they see it in my recipes.
 There is a reason why I use it so extensively: I just haven't been able to find anything that gets closer to duplicating what an egg does.
 Many other people swear by things like tofu, bananas and golden flax meal whisked in water.
 In my experiences, tofu doesn't bind, bananas always make your baked item taste like bananas and flax meal often makes your baked items taste mealy.
 That doesn't mean I'm against those methods.
 Many vegan bakers don't like to use vegetable starches and gums like Eggless Binder Powder because they feel it imparts a chalky flavor to their recipes.
 As long as I use arrowroot powder and whisk the Eggless Binder Powder into a slurry in non-dairy milk or water before adding it to the wet ingredients in a recipe, I never taste chalky flavors.
 Some vegan bakers also like to use a less processed approach to their baking.
 My style is to try to duplicate the baked item consistently, conveniently and without subjecting the eater to things that are too harmful like partially hydrogenated oils.
 The great thing about baking is that all experiences are subjective and baking style varies from person to person.
 I encourage people to use what works best for them.

-Flax Seed Egg ReplacerGolden flax seeds can be grinded in a spice grinder or blender into a 'meal' then added to warm water for a few minutes.
+Flax Seed Egg ReplacerGolden flax seeds can be ground in a spice grinder or blender into a 'meal' then added to warm water for a few minutes.
 The mixture then goopifies and is similar to egg albumen.
 Flax Seed Egg Replacer is recommended in recipes that aren't white; white cake will show the flax meal particles.
-It's important to use golden flax instead of some of the darker flaxes that will impart stronger flax flavors.
+It's important to use golden flax instead of brown flax seeds because they can impart stronger flax flavors along with their more visible darker specs.

 Brown Rice SyrupSometimes when I need extra binding power I use brown rice syrup in a recipe.
 This is extremely sticky stuff that gets even stickier when it's subjected to heat.
 It also has the benefit of being a sweetener with a slight caramel flavor that can often enhance butter flavors in recipes.
 This caramel flavor can also be a hindrance because usually if you add more than 2 Tablespoons of brown rice syrup to a recipe the caramel flavor starts to take over and ruin the flavors you're trying to bring out.
 Another issue of adding too much brown rice syrup is that if you're making light cakes it can weigh down the dough to the point of where it has rising issues and retains too much moisture.